 - Not just for criminals, consider making a storage space under the floorboards.
 Power tools are necessary to craft this secret hiding place.

-- Countless items can be stored under the stairs.
+- You can store countless items under the stairs!
 Turn it into a space for less often used items like luggage or keep a beverage cart there and roll it out when friends arrive.

 - Put your furniture to work.
 Ottomans and benches are tried and true storage spaces.
 Bunk beds and log cabins go hand and hand.